Pawn Shops That Buy Nikon Cameras

 Typically, you can expect to receive $10-20 for it from the pawn shop.
 Name-brand digital cameras with more sophisticated features can earn more, between $75-300 on average (depending on the brand and the condition of the camera).

-Bring in your Nikon digital camera to 1st United Pawn today for a FREE item valuation!
-Our staff members can answer any and all of your questions between the hours of 9am-7pm, 7 days a week.
-For the best estimate on your digital camera, visit 1st United Pawn today.
+Bring in your Nikon digital camera to 1st United Pawn & Loan today for a FREE item valuation!
+Our staff members can answer any and all of your questions during business hours.